 What is SI?

 Supplemental Instruction (SI) is an internationally recognized academic support program.
 SI is a voluntary program that offers free, regularly scheduled study sessions for traditionally difficult courses.
-SI sessions are facilitated by SI Leaders who are undergraduate students who have previously taken the course and demonstrated academic competency in the subject area.
-Each SI Leader facilitates at least three 50-minute sessions per week using collaborative learning methods.
+SI sessions are led by current ISU undergraduate students who have successfully completed the course.

 Students who participate in SI: